apache/submarine/docs/design/architecture-and-requirements.md

 1) `User Management System` helps admin to onboard new users, upload user credentials, assign resource quotas, etc.
 2) `Resource Quota Management System` helps admin to manage resources quotas of teams, organizations.
 Resources can be machine resources like CPU/Memory/Disk, etc. It can also include non-machine resources like $$-based budgets.

+Both of the above modules could be handled by external services instead of implementing inside Submarine.

 [TODO] (Need help)